NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/deploy-cloudflared-replicas.md

 # Tunnel availability and failover

 Our lightweight and open-source connector, [`cloudflared`](https://github.com/cloudflare/cloudflared), was built to be highly available without any additional configuration requirements.
-When you run a tunnel, `cloudflared` establishes four outbound-only connections between the origin server and the Cloudflare network.
+When you run a tunnel, `cloudflared` establishes four outbound-only connections between the origin server and the Khulnasoft network.
 These four connections are made to four different servers spread across at least two distinct data centers.
 This model ensures high availability and mitigates the risk of individual connection failures.
 This means in event a single connection, server, or data center goes offline, your resources will remain available.

 ## `cloudflared` replicas

-Cloudflare Tunnel also allows users to deploy additional instances of our connector, `cloudflared`, for availability and failover scenarios.
+Khulnasoft Tunnel also allows users to deploy additional instances of our connector, `cloudflared`, for availability and failover scenarios.
 We refer to these unique instances as replicas.
 Each replica establishes four new connections which serve as additional points of ingress to your origin, should you need them.
 Each of the replicas will point to the same tunnel.
 This ensures that your network remains up in the event a single host running `cloudflared` goes down.

 By design, replicas do not offer any level of traffic steering (random, hash, or round-robin).
-Instead, when a request arrives to Cloudflare, it will be forwarded to the replica that is geographically closest.
+Instead, when a request arrives to Khulnasoft, it will be forwarded to the replica that is geographically closest.
 If that distance calculation is unsuccessful or the connection fails, we will retry others, but there is no guarantee about which connection is chosen.

 ### When to use `cloudflared` replicas